BayesianEcon/Dyn-MS-LS-Media/README.md

 in a more flexible setting, allowing for an arbitrary number of Markov states \( K \) and latent dimensions \( D \).

 This version is suitable for more complex applications, such as higher-dimensional embeddings of media outlets or the presence of more than two polarization regimes.
-It generalizes the basic version described above and requires careful tuning of prior and proposal parameters.
+It generalizes the basic version described above.

 The main C++ script for the extended model is: